Working with a Universal Worklist

 •The databases must all be in the same landscape (such as domain or sub-domain).

 •The databases must all contain the same saved search to use.

 Do not use hyperlinks in lists used with the universal worklist.
 Hyperlinks allow the user you to single click to view record details.
-However, the command always goes to the master tenant, which then fails.
+However, the command always goes to the parent tenant, which then fails.

 The universal worklist is created as a dashboard part and can be added to a new or existing dashboard.

 To enable this feature, you must do the following: